elliotvaucher/thymio_twitter/README.md

 Note : this presentation was written in markdown via this tool : https://github.com/adamzap/landslide.

 The source markdown file is visible here, for information : https://github.com/elliotvaucher/thymio_twitter/blob/main/docs/thymio.md.

+## Credits

+The functions for sentiment analysis using textblob were taken from this tutorial : https://www.geeksforgeeks.org/twitter-sentiment-analysis-using-python/.
+The step by step guide for setting-up Twitter API keys comes from here : https://realpython.com/twitter-bot-python-tweepy.